 2. If you’re wanting a snack, have something light like crackers or whole-grain cereal.
 They’re easily digestible by your body and are healthy sources of carbs and protein.

 3. Stay away from heavy foods prior to eating.
-This includes foods such as pizza, burgers or any fried foods as they’re too difficult to the body to digest and are extremely calorically dense.
+This includes foods such as pizza, burgers or any fried foods as they’re difficult for the body to digest and are calorically dense.